romainleduc/My_IRC/README.md

 Steps to run this project:

 1. Run `npm i` command into server folder and client folder
-2. Run `node server.js` into server/src folder
-3. Run `npm start` command into client folder
+2. Run `npm start` command into server folder and client folder

 ## Informations sur le projet